 - data steward¶

-- A person with data-related responsibilities, such as data governance, data quality, and data security.
+- A data steward is a person with data-related responsibilities, such as data governance, data quality, and data security.

 - data stream¶

-- A continuous flow of data records that are produced and consumed by applications.
+- A data stream is a continuous flow of data records that are produced and consumed by applications.

 - dead letter queue (DLQ)¶

-- A queue where messages that could not be processed successfully by a sink connector are placed.
+- A dead letter queue (DLQ) is a queue where messages that could not be processed successfully by a sink connector are placed.
 Instead of stopping, the sink connector sends messages that could not be written successfully as event records to the DLQ topic while the sink connector continues processing messages.

-A tool that converts a serial byte stream back into objects and parallel data.
+A deserializer is a tool that converts a serial byte stream back into objects and parallel data.
 Deserializers work with serializers (known together as Serdes) to support efficient storage and high-speed data transmission over the wire.
 Confluent provides Serdes for schemas in Avro, Protobuf, and JSON Schema formats.

 Compared to ETL, ELT is a more flexible approach to data ingestion because the data is loaded into the target system before transformation.